P. King Duckling

 P. King Duckling is an animated children's television series co-created by Josh Selig, Chen Gu, and Bo Fan.
 The series debuted its first season on Disney Junior in the United States on November 7, 2016 and ended it on April 14, 2017.
 It is one of the only Disney series that is not accessible on DisneyNOW.

 On May 22, 2017, UYoung ordered a second season of P. King Duckling.

 Premise

-P. King Duckling is about the title character, a young duck, who has adventures in the town of Hilly Hole with his two best friends, Chumpkins and Wombat.
+P. King Duckling is about the title character, a young duck, who has adventures in the town of Hilly Hole with his two best friends, Wombat and Chumpkins.